ByteSculptor07/PictureNet/Discovery.md

 4. **Explore:** Discover amazing pictures from other users and like them.

 ## Privacy and Security
-Your pictures are stored securely in your own private space, and only a like to it is shared.
+Your pictures are stored securely in your own private space, and only a link to it is shared.

 Happy sharing! 📸